eligrey/jsandbox/README.md

 of the JSandbox worker script.

-### Waiting for the json2.js API to load

-In browsers that do not natively support the json2.js API, a modified version of json2.js is loaded.
-To support these browsers, use the following code:

-    JSandbox && JSandbox.ready(function () {
-      // your code that uses JSandbox here
-    });

-In browsers that natively support the json2.js API, the function passed to `JSandbox.ready` is immediately called.
-In other browsers, it is added to a queue which is processed after the API is loaded.

 ### Methods

 All of these methods can be accessed on the `JSandbox` constructor (in one-use sandboxes)